 CASP is an affiliate of the

 National Archery in the Schools Program (NASP®).
-NASP® is designed to teach Development-style Olympic Target Archery during 4th grade through High School Physical and/or Outdoor Education classes.
+NASP® is designed to teach international-style target archery as a part of in-school 4th grade through High School Physical Education classes.

 If you are interested in teaching archery in other settings (including after school programs) please visit the Archery Trade Association or USA Archery.